Sunak and von der Leyen agree on need to ‘work together’ to end NI Protocol row

 “We face many common challenges, from tackling climate change and the energy transition to Russia’s war against Ukraine,” she tweeted.

-It comes as Europe Minister Leo Docherty, in an address to British and European parliamentarians at Westminster, is expected say that in continuing to deny access to research programmes such as Horizon, the EU is failing to fulfil its part of the agreement.
+There, he hit out at the EU’s decision to deny British access to research programmes such as Horizon, accusing the bloc of failing to fulfil its part of the agreement.

-He will say that both sides stand to gain from co-operation on shared challenges, from climate change to global health and energy security.
+“It brings no conceivable disadvantage to the EU or its member states, but the EU has politicised scientific co-operation by linking it with the Northern Ireland Protocol,” he said.

-“The UK’s participation would be a clear win-win for the UK and the EU, but the UK cannot wait much longer,” he will say, according to advance extracts of his address.
+“Putting politics in the way of scientific collaboration constrains human potential and hurts everybody.”

 Register for free to continue reading